hzzzzzhappy/RIF/README.md

 ![Pipeline](docs/pipeline.png)

 The original paper will be released after the DOI number is generated.
-Preprint can be found at [link]()

 ## Datasets and Pretrain
 We use [Real3d-ad](https://github.com/m-3lab/real3d-ad) and [Anomaly-ShapeNet](https://github.com/Chopper-233/Anomaly-ShapeNet) for evluation.